An information systems manager ensures that an organisation's computer systems, networks and applications run smoothly and effectively

 • software engineering.

-If your undergraduate degree isn't in information technology or a related subject, you might choose to take a postgraduate course in computer science.
+If your undergraduate degree isn't in information technology or a related subject, you could consider taking a postgraduate course in computer science.
 For further information, search postgraduate courses in computer science.

 Skills

-• co-operation and the ability to work as part of a team
+• leadership skills and the ability to manage and motivate a team

 • the ability to contribute to and implement organisational strategy

-• a capacity to work with people at all levels in an organisation
+• the ability to work with people at all levels in an organisation and to build relationships with external subcontractors.

 Work experience

-You could consider applying for programming jobs and company training programmes as a first career step.
+You could consider applying for programming jobs and graduate IT training programmes as a first career step.
 You could also take advantage of networking opportunities offered through membership of a professional body such as the BCS (The Chartered Institute for IT).

 Find out more about the different kinds of work experience and internships that are available.